patrickward/tabcap/README.md

 3. Choose what happens when you reach the limit:
     - "Close new tab": Simply closes any tab that exceeds the limit
     - "Focus on oldest tab": Switches focus to your oldest tab instead of opening a new one
-    - "Show limit notification": Shows a notification page (reuses the same tab if already open)
+    - "Show limit notification": Shows a notification page with the URL you were attempting to visit and options to:
+        - Open the URL in a new window (if under window limit)
+        - Bookmark the URL for later
+        - Adjust your tab limit settings

 ### Accessing Settings